-As it does around this time each year, the Young Center at Elizabethtown College has just published its Amish population estimates for 2020.
+As it does around this time each year, the Young Center at Elizabethtown College has just published its Amish population estimates for 2020 (update: see the latest 2022 numbers here).
 The total estimated Amish population is 350,665, found in 31 states, four Canadian provinces, and two South American countries.
 Some interesting takeaways from the figures:

 1. Four Large Settlements.
 The largest settlement, Lancaster County, now has an estimated Amish population of 40,525.
 Not far behind is the Holmes County community at 36,955.
 The third largest settlement, Elkhart & LaGrange Counties, Indiana (26,380), is actually closer in size to the fourth most sizeable, Geauga County, Ohio (18,820), than it is to Holmes County.